v1alina/DH-Tools-and-Methods/README.md

 ---
 3. Research questions/ hypothesis (min one):

+What kind of rhetoric can we uniquely identify via texutal analysis of  populist language that is in accordance with existent theory?

 ---
 4. How can you approach/explore this research question?

+Analyse multiple aspects of populist speech, such as sentiment analysis, comparative analysis against non-populist speeches (sentence length, uniqueness of tokens), identification of the representative 'we' against the non-representative 'elite' theme.

 ---
 5. What type of data is needed?

+Speeches of populist and non-populist politicians.
+What kind of context of speech could still be determined.

 ---
 6. Tools and methods that could be used

 - distant reading
+- Visualisation of textual analysis of populist speeches against non-populist speeches
 - sentiment analysis
 - potentially topic modelling